 For people in the trade, this is a godsend.
 Wineries are able to offer tastes of their top-end wines.
 Sales people can do the same at events.
 And in general, it offers up a method to not burn through nearly as many bottles as in the past which is extremely importantly when you’re talking about limited-production wines of less than 1,000 bottles.

 A friend of mine who is a local winemaker at her family winery makes a great deal of use of the Coravin their top-end 200€ a bottle wine so that they can have it available for tastings.
 It’s a reasonable premise given that’s a price which is a bit of an ask for people to buy solely on a leap of faith (although it is an excellent wine.)
 Her big beef is that while the system works great, she finds that they burn through a lot of capsules and there is no way to recycle them.
 In addition to the cost, that’s a lot of environmental impact and while Coravin says that they’re “working on this”, it’s an unfortunate aspect to using them and it’s why both my friends and myself are saving all our capsules for whenever this day of recycle reckoning arrives.

 Many have already leaped into the future on this front and invested in the Bottle Thief system which essentially “hot rods” your Coravin to use a standard large argon tank.
 Not only does this save money, but it saves capsules and if you’re using the device a great deal like another cellar I know, it’s a worthwhile investment even though it costs as much as the Coravin itself initially.
-But, if you have a bar or restaurant and do a solid by-the-glass selection, this is a godsend.
-I’m sure it voids whatever warranty there is on the Coravin and while I’m sure they may a great deal of money on the capsules, offering an officially-sanctioned version of this at some point might very well be in their interests.
+But, if you have a bar or restaurant and do a solid by-the-glass selection, this is a gift from the heavens.
+I’m sure it voids whatever warranty there is on the Coravin (as I’m sure they make a great deal of money on the capsules) but offering an officially-sanctioned version of this at some point might very well be in their interests.

 The Wine Student